MikeHopley/ftl-ships-strategy/index.md

 ## Mantis B

-Occasionally you can get wrecked in the early game, due to terrible firefighting and repairs.
-Although getting a weapon lets you fight Zoltan ships, the absolute priority is additional crew.
-Buying crew improves offence and (critically) repairs.
+Despite its apparent strength, this ship is [extremely vulnerable](https://www.twitch.tv/videos/503932221?t=00h18m54s) at the start.
+Mantis are terrible at repairs or fighting fires, so you can easily lose in sector 1. **Accept this reality, and plan accordingly.**

-Rushing engines-2 and engines-3 (or piloting-2) is cheap and helps you run from dangerous fights (e.g. solar flare + enemy with nasty weapons).
-However, it could stop you buying crew.
-So on balance, my preferred strategy is:
+Your vulnerability is fixed by getting more crew.
+An Engi is ideal, but you could die while saving up for crew.
+Instead, I recommend spending your first 10 scrap on engines-2.
+At least your engines can then take a hit without halting the FTL charge.

-* Engines-2 immediately
+After that, seriously consider upgrading piloting with your next 20 scrap, or possibly engines-3 if you have 15 scrap.
+This could prevent you purchasing early crew, but I think these early upgrades are safer overall.

-* Save scrap for buying crew (ideally an Engi)
+If you see an early store, visit it even with zero scrap.
+You can sell Mantis Pheromones to fund an engine upgrade.
+You could also buy a System Repair Drone.

-If you don’t find crew, consider buying a weapon instead.
+After you’ve taken care of early-game safety, look for a weapon.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.

 Once you have three crew, you gain the option of using distraction tactics to break weapons (see Mantis C for an explanation).

 The boarding drone will eventually kill any automated ship, unless it lands in an isolated piloting room.
 That means it can kill 90% of automated ships, unless they are running away.
 With an upgraded teleporter, this becomes 100% with the help of your Mantis, but it’s not worth 30 early-game scrap.
-Regardless, consider avoiding nebula beacons early on, as you are stronger against crewed ships.
+Regardless, consider avoiding nebula beacons early on.

 Don’t hesitate to spend drone parts when fights look dangerous.
 Your boarding drone is not just for automated ships.
 A rapid crew-kill can be your best defence.